It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 Microbiologists often use the terms “amoeboid” and “amoeba” interchangeably for any organism that exhibits amoeboid movement.

-In the oldest classification systems, most amoebae were placed in the class or subphylum Sarcodina, a grouping of single-celled organisms that possess pseudopods or move by protoplasmic flow.
+Most amoebae were placed in the class or subphylum Sarcodina, a grouping of single-celled organisms that possess pseudopods or move by protoplasmic flow in the oldest classification systems.

 However, molecular phylogenetic studies have shown that Sarcodine is not a monophyletic group whose members share common descent.
 Consequently, amoeboid organisms are no longer classified together in a group.

-The best known amoeboid protists are the “giant amoebas” Chaos carolinense and Amoeba proteus, which have been widely cultivated and studied in classrooms and laboratories.
+The best known amoeboid protists are the “giant amoebas” Chaos carolinense and Amoeba proteus, widely cultivated and studied in classrooms and laboratories.

 Other well-known species include the so-called “brain-eating amoeba” Naegleria fowleri, the intestinal parasite Entamoeba histolytica, which causes amoebic dysentery, and the multicellular “social amoeba” or slime mold Dictyostelium discoideum.